vallafederico/datatools/README.md

 # datatools
-*Dataset stuffs tools for ML*
+*Dataset stuffs and notebooks*

-Random dump of utilities related to dataset managing as git clone is easier than remembering where I saved those.
+Random dump of utilities related to dataset managing as clone is easier than remembering where I saved those.
 Everything is kinda self explanatory I think.

 👀